Tracing family history is exciting and rewarding but can be time consuming and complicated.

 Please see the Cemetery Fees page for current search fees.

-Further information connected with family history research such as obituaries/funeral reports which would have appeared in the Merthyr Express etcetera can be found in Merthyr Tydfil Central Library.
-To contact the Library please call 01685 353480.
+Further information connected with family history research such as obituaries/funeral reports which would have appeared in the Merthyr Express can be found at Merthyr Tydfil Central Library.

 Our registers date back as follows: